nwills93/restaurant-reservation-project/front-end/README.md

-# Capstone: Restaurant Reservation System Frontend
+# Restaurant Reservation System: Frontend

-This starter code for the backend of the capstone project in the Thinkful curriculum.

-See [../README.md](../README.md) for detailed instructions.
+These folders contain all of the frontend code for my restaurant reservation system application.
+Built using React and React-Router.